 The region will submit construction plans, including vicinity map, plan, profile, agreement number, and details of the proposed crossing to the Bureau of Reclamation for approval in compliance with ARTICLE 9.
 Following the approval and signature by the Bureau of Reclamation, an original copy will be returned to the region.
-The region will send the original set of plans, including a signed vicinity map, to the HQ Utilities Unit for copying and distribution to the appropriate Headquarters offices.
+The region will send the original set of plans, including a signed vicinity map, to HQ Utilities for copying and distribution to the appropriate Headquarters offices.